giann/croissant/README.md

 require "croissant.debugger"()
 ```

-Croissant looks at the first word of what you entered at the prompt and run any command it matches.
-Otherwise it'll run you entry as Lua code in the current frame context.
+Croissant looks at the first word of your entry and runs any command it matches.
+Otherwise runs entry as Lua code in the current frame context.
+If entry empty, executes previous commands.

 - `where`: shows code around the current line.
 Is run for you each time you step in the code or change frame context.